 Sean's experimental work has successfully used triangulation between thermal imaging, frontal Electroencephalogram (EEG) and subjective measures to identify and measure tonic and phasic cognitive and affective states during simulated human-product interaction.

-The findings suggest that specific ‘types’ within a sample population may be identified using the differentia of forehead temperature asymmetry, which was shown to be associated with underlying asymmetry in frontal EEG activity, a recognised marker of affective traits and states.
+The findings suggest that specific ‘types’ within a sample population may be identified using the differential of forehead temperature asymmetry, which was shown to be associated with underlying asymmetry in frontal EEG activity, a recognised marker of affective traits and states.

-This imaging modality has potential applications within the field of user experience and product design, and is also applicable to other research fields including Psychophysiology, Psychology and Healthcare.
+This imaging modality has potential applications within the field of user experience and product design and is also applicable to other research fields including Psychophysiology, Psychology and Healthcare.